hfally/eknor/README.md

 Furthermore, it gives you a customizable TLD and keeps a backup of your hosts file in case you wish to rollback.

-## Supported OS
-Ubuntu is the only supported distro for now, however, its likely it works on Debian too.

 Other distro will be supported in updates.

 ## Installation